osrf/gazebo_tutorials/drcsim_launchfiles/tutorial.md

 ## Versions
 Boston Dynamics has released four versions of the Atlas robot: version 1, version 3, version 4, and version 5.

+**Version 1:** This is the first version of Atlas associated with the DRC program.
+This version was used by teams competing in the Virtual Robotics Challenge in June of 2013.

+**Version 3:** Atlas v3 represents the hardware teams received following completion of the Virtual Robotics Challenge.
+This is also the version that teams used during the DRC Trials competition in December of 2013.

+**Version 4:** Atlas v4 is completely untethered.
+This entailed a backpack redesign.
+DRC teams received this version of Atlas in late 2014.

+**Version 5:** The final version of Atlas was made available to teams in early 2015.
+This version is the same as version 4, except that the forearms are electric.

 [[file:files/versions.png|750px]]

 ## Hands